 James and Julie Knight

-James and Julie are part of the Revelation Life team who work in disadvantaged urban communities in Kampala and now London.
+James and Julie are part of the Every Life team who work in disadvantaged urban communities in Kampala and now London.
 Julie is a social worker (currently on maternity leave), dealing with the many issues that daily arise in slums, while James makes the most of his photography and design background, heading up Media and Communications.

 Edward and Mary Odame